 Town justices are required to be on-call 24 hours a day and are often called upon to arraign misdemeanor and felony charges as well as to act as Family Court judges when Family Court is not in session.
 In cases involving domestic violence, the judges are also authorized to issue orders of protection.

-Any court date should be verified by calling the court office at 518-439-4955, option 5, then option 2.
+Any court date should be verified by calling the court office at 518-439-4955, option 2.
 Adjournments will not be granted after noon the day prior to your appearance.

 Although younger children are permitted in the courtroom, the court reserves the right to remove any child who is a disruption to the court hearing.
 We strongly suggest you make provisions to leave younger children at home.